usnistgov/FIPS201/_FIPS201/frontend.md

 and [4-4](#fig-4-4).
 The following color scheme SHALL be used:

 - blue: foreign national,
-- white: government employee, and
+- white: government employee, or
 - green: contractor.

 Foreign National color-coding has precedence over Government Employee and Contractor color-coding.